 News|Articles|February 10, 2026

-About 10,000 New York nurses get deal, thousands remain on strike
+Over 10,000 New York City nurses approve contract, but thousands remain on strike

 Author(s)Ron Southwick

-Nurses have an agreement with two health systems, but the walkout continues for nurses at NewYork-Presbyterian.
+Nurses at two systems have approved new contracts, but thousands remain on strike.
 The union calls it the biggest and longest nursing strike in the city’s history.

-After four weeks on strike, nurses at two New York City health systems have reached a deal on a new contract.
+After four weeks on strike, thousands of nurses at New York City health systems have reached a deal on a new contract.

 The New York State Nurses Association announced Monday that nurses at Montefiore, Mount Sinai Hospital and Mount Sinai Morningside and West have a tentative agreement on a new deal.
 The strike began Jan.
 12.

-About 10,500 nurses at Montefiore and Mount Sinai still must ratify the pact, but the union said the deal would include increases of 12% over the three-year pact.
+About 10,500 nurses at Montefiore and Mount Sinai voted this week to ratify the pact.
+The union said the deal would include increases of 12% over the three-year contract.
 The association said nurses will return to work on Feb.
 14.

 The union also said the agreement will increase the number of nurses and protect benefits.
 The pact also includes a first: contractual protections to prevent nurses from losing their jobs to AI.

-But the nurses’ union celebrated the tentative agreement for more than 10,000 members.
+The nurses’ union celebrated the tentative agreement for its members at Montefiore and Mount Sinai.
 The association called it the biggest and longest nursing strike in New York City history.

 Nancy Hagans, president of the New York State Nurses Association, said nurses have picketed in the snow and bitter cold for nearly a month to get the deal.
 Nurses recently marched across the Brooklyn Bridge.